lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH -p test

-Like on Alarik, the maximum walltime is 1 h.
+Like on Aurora, the maximum walltime is 1 h.

 ### Fat, extra fat and MIC nodes on Erik